illinois-impact/gpu-algorithms-labs/README.md

 # ECE 508 2019

-Welcome to [ECE509](https://bw-course.ncsa.illinois.edu/course/view.php?id=5).
+Welcome to University of Illinois [ECE508](https://bw-course.ncsa.illinois.edu/course/view.php?id=5) for Spring 2019.
 This page contains information about how to access and submit the labs.
 - [Install and Setup](#install-and-setup)
     - [Windows](#windows)
 - [Labs](#labs)